MaggieShan/cha-ching/README.md

 # ChaChange

+Made with <3 by Maggie Shan, Connie Yao, Kim Lu, and David Ye.
+Special mention to our mentor Josh Beattie!

 Let your purchases power microloans for women.
 This chrome extension enables and empowers underrepresented populations by increasing their economic opportunities.
 By partnering with affiliate companies, we will take a portion of the sale, typically around 6%, and put it towards a specific microcredit loan.